Ringworm on Pinna of the Cat

-The ringworm fungus can remain infective in the environment up to 18 months, maybe longer.
+The ringworm fungus can remain infective in the environment for up to 18 months, maybe longer.

 When there is a pet with ringworm in the home, all other pets should be tested.
 A carrier of ringworm is one that is infected but not showing lesions.
-Usually, this will be the pet that has been being treated for a while and appears visually to be cured but in fact is still infected, or one that is simply carrying the fungus on its fur in the same way an inanimate object might have fungal spores on its surface.
+Usually, this will be the pet that has been treated for a while and appears visually to be cured but, in fact, is still infected or one that is simply carrying the fungus on its fur in the same way an inanimate object might have fungal spores on its surface.
 Both types of carriers must be identified as they are both capable of spreading the infection.

-The MacKenzie Toothbrush Test is the best approach to the pet with no obvious lesions.
-Here the pet is combed with a clean toothbrush and the hair that comes off is cultured for ringworm.
+The MacKenzie Toothbrush Test is the best approach for the pet with no obvious lesions.
+Here the pet is combed with a clean toothbrush, and the hair that comes off is cultured for ringworm.
 This allows sampling of the whole cat when no lesions are visible either with the naked eye or with the Wood's lamp.

 There have been several studies that showed this fungal infection should eventually resolve on its own.
-Typically, this takes 4 months, a long time in a home environment for contamination to be occurring continuously.
-Actively treating the infection is considered a better approach that simply waiting for it to go away while environmental contamination progresses.
+Typically, this takes 4 months, a long time in a home environment, for contamination to be occurring continuously.
+Actively treating the infection is considered a better approach than simply waiting for it to go away while environmental contamination progresses.